tachiyomiorg/website/src/help/guides/reader.md

 </script>

 ## Tapping <Badge text="True" type="default-indicator" vertical="middle" />
-This settings enables switching pages by tapping the sides of the screen.
+This setting enables switching pages by tapping the sides of the screen.

 ## Long tap dialog <Badge text="True" type="default-indicator" vertical="middle" />
-If enabled when reading you can long tap to set the page as cover, share it, or save it.
+If enabled, you can long tap on the screen to get the options to set the current page as cover, share it, or save it.

 ## Volume keys <Badge text="False" type="default-indicator" vertical="middle" />
-This setting allows you to flip pages using the volume keys, with the volume up button going to the last page, and volume down is next page.
+This setting allows you to flip pages using the volume keys, with the volume up button going to the previous page, and volume down going to next page.

 ## Invert volume keys <Badge text="False" type="default-indicator" vertical="middle" />

-Reverse the functions of the volume keys to volume up being next page and volume down going to the last page.
-Can only be used when volume keys are enabled.
+Reverses the Volume keys function of volume up going to the next page and volume down going to the last page.

 ::: warning
-Disabled if Volume keys if False
+This setting can only be used when Volume keys setting is enabled.
 :::